phungorquan/SmartGo/README.md

 - My video on youtube (I can't reup from my fanpage) : https://www.youtube.com/watch?v=8A_7Z6tfcuM&amp;t=0

-# In video is a prototype , when you come to a T-Junction or Crossroad, if you don't know which way you have to go ,you will look at to the device -> Maybe we don't need a LCD as the video
+# In video is a prototype, normally when you come to a T-Junction or Crossroad, if you don't know which way you have to go ,you will look at to the device -> Maybe we don't need a LCD as the video

 + This is a video demo for IOT HACKATHON 2017 contest is organised by Viettel Corporation in VietNam
 + This is a video demo for SMART CITY BINH DUONG 2018 contest is organised at EIU (Eastern International University)